DFE-Digital/buying-for-schools-admin/README.md

 The data structure in Mongo (Cosmos) is a little unsual for a number of reasons.
 Each entry in the DB is one version of the entire data of the site, so one record contains all the frameworks, questions, answers, provider and category information.

 This is due mostly to the pricing of Micro$oft Cosmos, each collection (table) is priced separately and regardless of quantity of data stored, which incurs a cost disproportionate to the scale of the thing itself.
-Also the fact that there is expected to be **NO DEV SUPPORT** for this project after going live.
+Also the fact that there was expected to little dev support for this project after going live.

 It is only possible due to the small scale of the app, typical content is forecast to be only approx.40 frameworks and a similar number of questions to determine a recommendation.